-The objective is to develop a spruce genome resource by integrating outcomes of genome sequence analyses and high-density genetic mapping.
-Our work will benefit from recent advances in sequencing technologies and previously developed resources (gene catalogues, gene maps).
-The expected outcome is a more complete characterization of the gene space, as well as a draft of the white spruce genome sequence.
-The genetic map will help to position thousands of gene sequences and genome scaffolds onto chromosomes (linkage groups), and generate a novel genome resource that will enhance future marker aided selection.
+The objective was to develop a spruce genome resource by integrating outcomes of genome sequence analyses and high-density genetic mapping.
+Our work benefited from recent advances in sequencing technologies and previously developed resources (gene catalogues, gene maps).
+The expected outcome produced a more complete characterization of the gene space, as well as several drafts of two white spruce genome sequences.
+The genetic map helped us to position thousands of gene sequences and genome scaffolds onto chromosomes (linkage groups), and generated a novel genome resource that has enhanced future marker aided selection (MAS).

 - Obtain a draft genome sequence of white spruce.

 - Annotate the draft sequence, identify genomic sequences of gene coding regions for association studies and breeding, and identify gene space unique to conifers.

 - Contribute to the development of international conifer genome resources and promote Canada’s position on the international genome landscape.

 - Assess genome-wide CNVs and PAVs for comparative genomics and association studies.

 - Perform comparative genome analyses between Norway and white spruce, and between spruce and loblolly pine/sugar pine/Douglas